Hybrid Fuzzy Matching With Embeddings in Google Sheets and Excel

 }

-Worked example: 10,000 rows, naive embedding per row vs hybrid candidate approach.
+Worked example: 10,000 rows naive embedding per row vs hybrid candidate approaches.

-Interpretation: hybrid approaches can increase embedding calls per row if candidate lists are large; candidate reduction and caching are essential to keep costs manageable.
-The cost figures above are illustrative; adapt pricing to the chosen provider and model size.
+Interpretation: Unoptimised hybrid approaches can actually increase embedding costs due to candidate volume.
+Candidate reduction and caching are essential to keep costs manageable.
+The cost figures above are illustrative; adapt pricing to your provider and model.

 ANN and Production Notes